 In any case in which the plaintiff bears partial responsibility for causing their injury, they face losing a percentage of their case award under California’s pure comparative negligence law.
 The judge handling their case will review the evidence and testimony in play and assign each liable party a fault percentage.
 The plaintiff’s fault percentage will then be deducted from their case award.
 For example, if the plaintiff is found 50% at fault, they lose 50% of the compensation obtained from the defendant.

 State law limits pain and suffering compensation in medical malpractice cases.
 As long as your personal injury claim falls outside the purview of medical malpractice, there is no limit on the amount of pain and suffering compensation you can seek from the defendant who caused your injury.
-An experienced attorney can assist you in determining a suitable amount based on the scope and severity of the harm you suffered from the defendant’s actions.
+An experienced personal injury attorney can assist you in determining a suitable amount based on the scope and severity of the harm you suffered from the defendant’s actions.

 If a defendant caused a personal injury through simple negligence, it is unlikely for them to face criminal charges for causing a personal injury.
 However, if they caused the injury through illegal behavior, they not only face criminal charges but also heightened penalties in sentencing for causing bodily harm to the victim.
 DUI, reckless driving, and violent crime are the most common examples of illegal misconduct that can cause personal injuries, as well as criminal court proceedings.

 Most personal injury attorneys accept cases on a contingency fee basis.
 This means the client is not required to pay an upfront fee or any ongoing fees throughout their proceedings.
 Instead, the attorney takes a percentage of the final case award after winning compensation for the plaintiff.
-If the attorney is unsuccessful with the client’s claim, the client does not pay anything for their representation.
+If the personal injury attorney is unsuccessful with the client’s claim, the client does not pay anything for their representation.

 The Law Offices of Carl D. Barnes has helped many clients throughout California with their personal injury claims.
 We know you likely have many pressing legal questions after another party has injured you, and no matter what type of personal injury you experienced, our firm can help you recover.
 Contact us today and schedule a free consultation with our team to learn more about the legal services we provide.